Lake Heron Trout & Salmon Fishing

-Kayak fishing popular but beware of strong winds
+Kayak fishing is popular but beware of strong winds

 For trolling behind a rowed dinghy, or kayak, I recommend you try a bibbed minnow such as a Rapala Shad Rap SR5 or Fingerling Hi-Catch.
-These sort of lures are very effective as they dive down a couple of metres.
-The water is very clear in Lake Heron making the use of smaller spinning and trolling lures more successful.
+These sorts of lures are very effective as they dive down a couple of meters.
+The water can be very clear in Lake Heron making the use of smaller spinning and trolling lures more successful.

 The most efficient fishing method, given the water clarity, is certainly harling a smallish fly such as a Hamills Killer, Mrs Simpson, or an olive Woolly Buggar or small Rabbit Lure in size 4 to 6, from a kayak.
 New Zealand Fishing Flies.

 Though you often see the swirls of big trout taking insects off the surface, the fish are difficult to spot fly-fishing from the low shoreline or when wading.
 This can be a bit frustrating and leaves you mostly blind casting.

 With the wind blowing trout are generally difficult to spot when sight fishing with the fly rod.
 Therefore most of the trout and landlocked salmon fishing in Lake Heron is done by spinning.
 Most anglers spool their spinning reels with a 6 lb monofilament line.
 This line weight makes for good casting distance and the ability to cover plenty of water while blind fishing.
 For spinners try a black and gold Toby or Glimmy.
 Other good spinning lures include green or brown Tassie Devils or the No.10 Super Kobra.

 The period 1 March to 30 April is when sea-run salmon will be present in Lake Heron having returned up through the Rakaia River and Lake Stream, then across Lake Heron, to spawn and die in Mellish Stream.